radzima/CylonTouchbar/README.md

 ## It's Free?!?

-You're wondering how I can survive making such an amazingly useless app and not charing for it, aren't you?
+You're wondering how I can survive making such an amazingly useless app and not charging for it, aren't you?
 You can fix that... [donate here!][paypal]

 ## Follow me!